Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

      This can either be an array of color strings or the name of the color scheme.\n Refer to @c Wisteria::Colors::Schemes for a list of color schemes.
-- @c "icon-scheme": for graphs that support icon/marker schemes only.\n This is an array of icon strings (which can be recycled):
+- @c "icon-scheme": for graphs that support icon/marker schemes only.\n This an either be an icon scheme name or an array of icon strings (which can be recycled)\n Refer to @c Wisteria::Icons::Schemes for a list of icon schemes.\n The following individual icons are available:
   - @c "blank-icon"
   - @c "horizontal-line-icon"
   - @c "arrow-right-icon"